raspberrypilearning/sense-hat-puzzle-box/en/step_17.md

 --- /hint ---
 --- /hints ---

 + Still within the `else` section, add some code to check whether the user has got closer or further away from the target location.
 As part of the check, test whether `last_distance = 999999`.
-If it is, do nothing, so that the user isn't told they have got closer just because a GPS lock has been achieved.
+If it is, do nothing, so that the user isn't told they have got closer just because the Pi has started receiving a GPS signal.

 + Display the text `warmer` or `colder` depending on whether they moved closer or further away.